 - Annoyed at the caster's invocation, Kos first intends to strike him dead.
 Luckily, the swift words of his compatriots Mog and Issek may change his mind in time.
 Roll 1d20.
-If the roll is over the caster's Personality, the caster takes an immediate 3d4 damage (DC 15 Fort save for half).
-If the roll is equal to the caster's Personality or less, Kos instead lends the caster strength, resulting in a +2 bonus to attack rolls and damage for the next 1d3 turns. - 14-17 Steel doesn't bite!
-For the next 1d3 turns, the caster ignores 2 points of damage from every successful attack against him. - 18-19 Berserk!
-For the next 2d5 rounds, the caster gains a +4 bonus to attack rolls and damage, but casts spells with a -4 penalty to the spell check during this time. - 20-23 Bolstered by Kos, the caster immediately regains 1d4 lost hit points per level.
-Unfortunately, Kos is easily distracted, and there is a 1 in 6 chance that the healed damage returns.
-Roll after 1 turn to make this determination. - 24-27 Kos is impressed!
-The caster immediately heals 1d5 points of damage per level, and gains a +2 bonus to attack rolls and damage for the next 2d3 turns. - 28-29 Kos is greatly impressed!
-The caster immediately heals 1d6 hp damage per level, and gains a +2 bonus to attack rolls and damage for the next 2d3 turns.
+If the roll is over the caster's Per-12-13 sonality, the caster takes an immediate 3d4 damage (DC 15 Fort save for half).
+If the roll is equal to the caster's Personality or less, Kos instead lends the caster strength, resulting in a +2 bonus to attack rolls and damage for the next 1d3 turns. - Steel doesn't bite!
+For the next 1d3 turns, the caster ignores 2 points of damage from every successful at-14-17 tack against him. - Berserk!
+For the next 2d5 rounds, the caster gains a +4 bonus to attack rolls and damage, but casts spells 18-19 with a -4 penalty to the spell check during this time. - Bolstered by Kos, the caster immediately regains 1d4 lost hit points per level.
+Unfortunately, Kos is easily distracted, and there is a 1 in 6 chance that the damage healed returns.
+Roll after 1 turn to make this 20-23 determination. - Kos is impressed!
+The caster immediately heals 1d5 points of damage per level, and gains a +2 bonus to 24-27 attack rolls and damage for the next 2d3 turns. - Kos is greatly impressed!
+The caster immediately heals 1d6 hp damage per level, and gains a +2 bonus to 28-29 attack rolls and damage for the next 2d3 turns.
 During this time, the caster also gains a 1d3 deed die as if a 1st-level warrior.
-If the caster already possesses a deed die, the die increases by +1d. - Doom!
+If the caster already possesses a deed die, the die gains a +1d increase in size. - Doom!
 Kos smites all the caster's opponents within 100' for 2d6 damage each.
-Roll 1d5: (1) great balls of snow and ice rain from the sky; (2) wounds appear on the foes as though by invisible axes and swords; (3) the opponents are compelled to attack themselves, inflicting the damage with their own weapons; (4) pustules, boils, and great buboes appear upon the opponents, causing the damage; (5) the opponents are frozen by a blast of icy wind. - Doom!
+Roll 1d5: (1) great balls of snow and ice rain from the sky; (2) wounds appear on the foes as though by invisible axes and swords; 30-31 (3) the opponents are compelled to attack themselves, inflicting the damage with their own weapons; (4) pustules, boils, and great buboes appear upon the opponents, causing the damage; (5) the opponents are frozen by a blast of icy wind. - Doom!
 The caster may select either a single opponent or up to 20 HD of creatures within 500'.
-Kos strikes the selected opponent(s) dead, unless a save against the spell check succeeds-in which case, they merely take 3d14 damage each.
+Kos strikes the selected opponent(s) dead, unless a save against the spell check succeeds - in which case, they merely take 3d14 damage each.
 Roll 1d5: (1) opponents' weapons turn on their wielders, delivering great wounds; (2) opponents are struck by an avalanche of falling snow and ice, if possible, or great balls of hail; (3) opponents' hearts simply stop beating; (4) opponents are frozen in green ice; (5) spectral barbarians appear, hacking at the opponents with swords and axes, and then vanish.